top of page

 Lisa turned to go, murmuring something about feeding schedules.
 Halfway down the corridor, she glanced back.
 Saoirse was still standing there in the blue-white light, bare feet against marble, one hand holding the rosary, the other touching the space where her daughter had been.

-When Lisa disappeared into the nursery, the auxiliary nanny emerged, her slippers soundless.
+When Lisa disappeared down the hallway, the auxiliary nanny emerged, her slippers soundless.
 She met Saoirse’s eyes briefly, bowed her head, and whispered, “Buenas noches, Señora.

 Saoirse didn’t answer.
 She wanted to follow, to watch them return her daughter gently into her crib, but she couldn’t move.

-When she finally returned to her room, she noticed the faint outline of a crucifix reflected in the window.
-One of the staff had hung it again over the nursery door.
-It glimmered faintly in the corridor light, as if guarding something fragile or cursed.
+When she finally returned to warmer parts of the villa, she noticed the faint outline of a crucifix reflected in one window of the main hall.
+Someone had hung another one over the nursery door.
+It glimmered faintly in the hall light, as if guarding something fragile or cursed.
 They rearranged shifts.
 They listened for footsteps at odd hours.
 They whispered about la señora irlandesa or la dama del mármol who wandered marble halls barefoot at 3 a.m. with a baby in her arms and a rosary in her fist.

 She stood a while longer, watching the soft glow of the nursery monitor, until her eyes blurred.